jhpyle/docassemble/_docs/logic.md

 {% include side-by-side.html demo="with-mandatory-tweak-a" %}

-In this example, the [`need` specifier] effectively tells **docassemble** that before **docassemble** tries to present the "Your favorite color is . . ." screen to the user, it needs to make sure that the variables `how_doing` and `favorite_color` are defined.
+In this example, the [`need` specifier] says that before can present the "Your favorite color is . . ."  screen to the user, it needs to make sure that the variables `how_doing` and `favorite_color` are defined.
 It also indicates that **docassemble** should seek the definitions of these variables in a specific order.
 Thus, "How are you doing?" is asked first.

 Another approach to tweaking the order of questions is to use a [`code`] block as the single `mandatory` block that will control the